sourcegraph/handbook/content/communication/content_guidelines/style_and_mechanics.md

 We describe ourselves with a few different names depending on context, and we should use the right term at the right time.

 - **Sourcegraph**: Main product.
-Prefer using this name unless you need to be more precise.
+This name is always preferred unless you need to clarify between the 3 deployment methods for Sourcegraph below.
-- **Self-hosted Sourcegraph instance or Sourcegraph Server**: The self-hosted Sourcegraph instance maintained by customers.
-Only if clarification between Sourcegraph Cloud, managed instances, and on-premises instances is required.
+- **Sourcegraph self-hosted**: On-premises and self-managed version of Sourcegraph.
-- **Managed Sourcegraph instance**: A fully isolated Sourcegraph Server deployment maintained by the Sourcegraph team for a customer.
-Only use if clarification between the Sourcegraph Cloud instance, self-hosted instances, and managed instances is required.
+- **Sourcegraph cloud**: This is the cloud instance of Sourcegraph at [sourcegraph.com](https://sourcegraph.com), used both for open source search as well as individual accounts for connecting public or private code.
-- **Sourcegraph Cloud**: The public instance of Sourcegraph for open source code at [sourcegraph.com](https://sourcegraph.com).
+- **Managed Sourcegraph instance**: Private Sourcegraph instances managed and provisioned by the Sourcegraph team.
 - **Sourcegraph integrations**: The general term for our integrations.
 When referencing specific integrations:
     - Sourcegraph(’s) Phabricator integration
     - Sourcegraph(’s) GitHub integration